rugbyprof/2143-ObjectOrientedProgramming/study_guides/Example_Study_Guide.md

         - HINT: See what `states2.index(“New York”)` does.
 What can you conclude about what `listname.index(item)` does?
     - Remove the 5th state from the list and print that state’s name

+##Question 12:

 #### Grayscale Class

 Create a class called `GrayScaler` that will convert an rgb value to grayscale by some chosen method.
 Your class should expect an rgb value that will be represented as a `tuple` looking something like this `(128,45,100)` where the values in order are red,green,blue and must be between 0-255 inclusive.
 So `(0,0,0)` and `(255,255,255)` are ok and are black and white respectively.

 So what is gray scale?
-Its where you take the 3 individual parts of a color and create a single value to assign to all three.
+Its where you take the 3 individual parts of a color and using those values you calculate a single value that will be assigned to each of the 3 components, making it some shade of gray.

 For example here is red: `(0,255,0)` and here is the gray scale equivalent: `(85,85,85)` (using the average method from below).

 Your `GrayScaler` class is serious about its grayscalin` powers and has three methods to turn a color into its monochromatic equivalent: